 - 1. STOP!
-Read the safety information, column 1. - 2.
+Read the safety information above. - 2.
 Make sure manual shutoff valve is fully open. - 3.
-Push in control knob slightly and turn clockwise to the OFF position (see Figure 18).
-Be sure that the temperature setting knob is set at the line between level 1 and level 7. - 4.
-Wait five minutes to clear out any gas.
-Then smell for gas, including near the floor.
+Turn control knob clockwise to the OFF position (see Figure 18). - 4.
+Wait five (5) minutes to clear out any gas.
+Then smell for gas including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information in column 1.
+Follow "B" in the safety information at left.
 If you don't smell gas, go to the next step. - 5.
-Push in and turn control knob counterclockwise to PILOT position.
-Press in control knob for five(5) seconds.
+Turn control knob counterclockwise to the PILOT/IGN position.
+Press in control knob for five (5) seconds (see Figure 18).

 Note: You may be running this heater for the first time after hooking up to gas supply.
-If so, you may need to press in control knob for 30 seconds.
+If so, the control knob may need to be pressed in for 30 seconds.
 This will allow air to bleed from the gas system.

-- 6. Release downward pressure on control knob and turn clockwise to OFF position. - 7.
-Press in control knob and turn counterclockwise past IGN to PILOT (see Figure 18).
-This will cause the piezo ignitor to spark and light the pilot gas.
-Keep control knob depressed for 10 seconds before releasing.
+- If control knob does not pop up when released, contact a qualified service person or gas supplier for repairs. - 6.
+Release control knob pressure and turn clockwise / to OFF. - 7.
+Press in control knob and turn back to PILOT/IGN.
+This should cause the piezo ignitor to spark and light the pilot gas.
 If needed, repeat steps 5 through 7 until pilot lights.